FxxkingFreedom/RemoveBitmapFont/README.md

 ### Step 0
 - Install dropbox, fontforge into Mac or Unix like.
 - Make 'removeBitmap' directory in Dropbox. (ex: $HOME/Dropbox/removeBitmap/)
-- Copy your msgothic.ttc to that 'removeBitmap' directory.
+- Copy your foo.ttc to that 'removeBitmap' directory.

 ### Step 1
 Breake TrueType Collection to TTFs.
 And fix OS/2 version bug of fontforge.